 Payment Received for Work.
 The DBE must receive payment, including the release of its retainage, in order for the work to count as Eligible Participation.

 Special Calculations for Suppliers.
 When a DBE supplies goods or materials for a project, the DBE may be classified as a manufacturer, dealer or broker.
-The DBE’s status as a manufacturer, dealer or broker is determined on a contract-by-contract basis by CDOT, based upon the actual work performed, in accordance with 49 CFR Part 26.55(e).
+The DBE’s status as a manufacturer, dealer or broker is determined on a contract-by-contract basis, based upon the actual work performed, in accordance with 49 CFR Part 26.55(e).
 When a DBE is deemed to be acting as a manufacturer, 100 percent of the cost of the materials and/or supplies will count as Eligible Participation.
 When a DBE is deemed to be acting as a regular dealer (i.e. non-manufacturer supplier), only 60 percent of the cost of the materials and/or supplies will count as Eligible Participation.
 When a DBE is deemed to be acting as a broker, only the reasonable brokerage fee will count as Eligible Participation.

-Reasonable Service Fees.
-For a DBE firm for providing a bona fide service, such as professional, technical, consultant, or managerial services, or for providing bonds or insurance specifically required for the performance of a DOT-assisted contract, the fees and commissions charged by the DBE shall count toward the contract goal, provided CDOT determines the fees to be reasonable and not excessive as compared with fees customarily allowed for similar services.
-In the case of DBE temporary employment placement agencies, only the placement fee for a temporary employee that will be specifically and exclusively used for work on the contract shall count as DBE credit; the hourly fee does not count toward the contract goal unless the firm is also certified in the work to be performed.
+Service Fees.
+For a DBE firm providing a bona fide service, such as professional, technical, consultant, or managerial services, or for providing bonds or insurance specifically required for the performance of a DOT-assisted contract, the fees and commissions charged by the DBE shall count as Eligible Participation, provided the fees are not excessive as compared with fees customarily allowed for similar services.
+In the case of DBE temporary employment placement agencies, only the placement fee for a temporary employee that will be specifically and exclusively used for work on the contract shall count as Eligible Participation; the hourly fee does not count as Eligible Participation unless the firm is also certified in the work to be performed.

 Joint Venture Calculation.
-When a DBE is a participant in a joint venture, the DBE must have CDOT evaluate in advance how much of the work performed by the joint venture may be considered Eligible Participation by submitting CDOT Form 893, Information for Determining DBE Participation when a Joint Venture Includes a DBE.
-To ensure sufficient time for review, Form 893 shall be submitted to CDOT no less than ten days before the submission of the proposal or, if requested during the Contract, the point at which the DBE will begin work.
+When a DBE is a participant in a joint venture, the DBE must submit CDOT Form 893, Information for Determining DBE Participation when a Joint Venture Includes a DBE, to determine how much of the work performed by the joint venture may be considered Eligible Participation.
+To ensure sufficient time for review, Form 893 shall be submitted to CDOT no less than ten days before the submission of the bid or, if requested during the Contract, the point at which the DBE will begin work.

 Commercially Useful Function.
-If CDOT (and/or the LPA on local agency projects) determines that a DBE has not performed a commercially useful function (CUF) on the project, no participation by such DBE is Eligible Participation.
-CUF means responsibility for the execution of the work and carrying out such responsibilities by actually performing, managing and supervising the work.
-CDOT (and/or the LPA on local agency projects) will monitor performance during the Contract to ensure each DBE is performing a CUF.
-The DBE, Contractor, and any other involved third parties may also be subject to additional enforcement actions.
+Upon a determination that a DBE has not performed a Commercially Useful Function (CUF) on the project, no participation by such DBE is Eligible Participation.
+DBE performance on the Contract will be monitored to ensure each DBE is performing a CUF.
+The DBE, Contractor, and any other involved third parties may also be subject to additional enforcement actions as described in Section 9 of this special provision.

-When determining whether a DBE is performing a CUF, CDOT (and/or the LPA on local agency projects) will consider the amount of work subcontracted, industry practices, the amount the firm is to be paid compared to the work performed and eligible participation claimed, and any other relevant factors.
-With respect to material and supplies used on the Contract, in order to perform a CUF the DBE must be responsible for negotiating price, determining quality and quantity, ordering the material, installing the material, if applicable, and paying for the material itself.
+The amount of work subcontracted, industry practices, the amount the firm is to be paid compared to the work performed and eligible participation claimed, and any other relevant factors will be considered in evaluating whether a DBE is performing a CUF.
+With respect to material and supplies used on the Contract, the DBE must be responsible for negotiating price, determining quality and quantity, ordering the material, installing the material, if applicable, and paying for the material itself in order to perform a CUF.